Resonance structures in kink-antikink scattering in a quantum vacuum: Conclusions and Discussion

 \section{Conclusions and Discussion}

 While kink-antikink scattering has been thoroughly investigated in the literature~\cite{Campbell:1983xu,Anninos:1991un,AlonsoIzquierdo:2020hyp}, our focus in this work has been on {\it quantum} effects on the scattering.
 Even if the kink-antikink propagate in a quantum vacuum, they provide a time-dependent background that can produce particles and radiation, which in turn depletes the kinetic energy of the kinks and modifies the scattering outcomes.
+The main tool for our analysis was the CQC formalism that enabled us to conveniently use classical equations of motion for the quantum fields.
+We treated quantum backreaction on the classical background by employing the semiclassical approximation.
 The main result of this work is summarized in Fig.~\ref{fig:resonance} where we see changes in the fractal structure of the scattering as the interaction strength ($\xi$) between the kinks and the quantum field increases.
 For $\xi \gtrsim 0.1$, the fractal structure disappears and there is simply annihilation for $v_{\rm in} \lesssim 0.37$ and reflection for $v_{\rm in} \gtrsim 0.37$.